cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_07.rst

 | obviate
 | Definition: remove (a need or difficulty).
 | Synonyms: get rid of; avoid; prevent.
-| Usage: the Venetian blinds obviated the need for curtains.
+| Usage: The new medical treatment obviates the need for surgery.
 |
 | blemish
 | Definition: a small mark or flaw which spoils the appearance of something.